makyo/writing/work/sawtooth/overclassification/overclassification.md

 Dani nodded, and let the silence linger on.
 Finally, she screwed up the courage to add, "You can stay here, too, you know.
 Long as you need."

-Amber laughed.
-It was kind, easy.
+Amber laughed easily.
 "Thank you.
 You've done so much for me."

 "Does that make me your crocodile?"
 Dani shot back, grinning.

-The ringtail didn't respond so much as lean in and give the otter a kiss.
+The ringtail didn't respond verbally, but leaned in and give Dani a kiss.

-Dani froze.
-It was one of those things that was both expected and completely out of the blue.
+The otter froze.
+It was completely out of the blue, though perhaps some part of Dani suspected it was coming..
 The tension had been a thing, of course, but had always been on her end of the court.
 She hadn't expected a homeless girl to be giving her a kiss, no matter the stories that surrounded it.

 All the same, the otter relented, shifting more onto her side and ignoring the twinge in her tail.
 When presented with a kiss, there was no further categorization to be done.
 They were kissing, and that was that.